christophergrant/digital-garden/content/notes/The concretized door.md

 * Let's say you do manage to break through the concrete with your impressive willpower.
 	* Would it be worth it?
 What if your expectations of the inner-door experience let you down?
 This question applies even if the concrete isn't there - but in this instance it is.
 Does working through the concrete devalue the inner-door experience?
 	* Would you feel dirty for having gone through the entire process?
 What if you know that others have passed through that same door, but experienced no concrete resistance.

+### Closing

+A lot of people are scared to open doors because they are afraid that they will be met with concrete.

+I'm of the opinion that yes, we can probably minimize the concrete that we face in our lives by changing our behavior, but that people are complicated, and a lot of concrete will be there regardless of what you do.
+Deservedly or not.

+I'll try and continue opening these doors - because although there is a lot of concrete out there, there are a lot of inner-door experiences that make life worth living.
+To find the ecstatic experiences, you have to face a lot of concrete.